Outernet offers a Do-it-yourself L-Band receiver kit for users at any technical knowledge level, from the plug-and-play

 Build your own L-Band receiver with this Kit

 - Antenna, SDR with integrated amplifier, and a C.H.I.P. single board computer

 How Outernet Works

 Outernet marries radio broadcasting with file delivery, transcending the format and time limitations of traditional radio or TV broadcasting.

 Our filecast differentiates itself from a traditional broadcast by sending information as data files, so content is no longer limited to video and audio.
-Now, any content format can be sent over a radio signal.
+Any content format can be sent over a radio signal.
 Receivers automatically cache these files locally, so users can enjoy flexible, on-demand access to content.

-With the global reach of satellite broadcasting, this system is paving a new way to distribute, access, and consume content in remote areas that do not have access to the internet.
+With the global reach of satellite broadcasting, this system is paving a new way to distribute and consume content in remote areas that do not have access to the internet.